3 - Data Types and Basic Commands

 pig1.heightB <- 22.3

-Now create a variable expressing the amount he’s grown.
+Now create an object expressing the amount he’s grown.

 Check your code